- Zachor Alapítvány

 - Subject Area:

-- Social Studies, History, Civics & Government, Contemporary World Issues, Ethics, European History, Holocaust & Genocide Studies, Seminar in Justice, World History
+- History, Civics & Government, Contemporary World Issues, Ethics, European History, Holocaust & Genocide Studies, Seminar in Justice, World History, Social Studies

 Students will get acquainted with the meaning of the word antisemitism and its different forms of expression through time.
 They will begin by listening to testimony clips about contemporary antisemitism and examine it through the lens of the past.
 They will connect contemporary antisemitism with its manifestations in the past by creating a video essay using testimony clips of Holocaust survivors and witnesses.
 At the end of the activity, students reflect on their peers’ video essays.